"Granada annulled the 2020 trilateral declaration". Opinion from Yerevan

 Political analyst Gurgen Simonyan believes Armenia could not have “favorable positions” in the negotiations after its defeat in the 44-day war in 2020.

 “It can only count on relatively convenient realities, but Azerbaijan demands much more.
 Armenia is trying to secure for itself the territories of the Armenian SSR that were under its control during the Soviet Union.
-But Azerbaijan disputes this too,” he said, commenting on the issue of border demarcation and the map on which it should be carried out.
+But Azerbaijan disputes this too,” he said, commenting on the issue of border demarcation.

 The political analyst believes that the participation of the Armenian delegation in the meeting in Granada, as opposed to the boycott by Azerbaijan, shows that Armenia has a more constructive position and is ready to promote the peace agenda.

-According to Gurgen Simonyan’s assessment, it can be stated that Azerbaijan has always set itself the goal of not only achieving the desired solution to the Nagorno-Karabakh issue, but has also pursued and is pursuing “a policy of complete disintegration, destruction of Armenia’s sovereignty.
-And this makes all the adopted agreements “untenable and impossible”.
+According to Simonyan’s assessment, it can be stated that Azerbaijan has always set itself the goal of not only achieving the desired solution to the Nagorno-Karabakh issue, but has also pursued and is pursuing “a policy of complete disintegration, destruction of Armenia’s sovereignty, and this makes all the adopted agreements “untenable and impossible”.

 “We need to realize that for peace two sides are needed, and for war one is enough.
 If they boycott this agenda, the situation will become even more aggravated.”